Rated Best Medical Malpractice Lawyer in Pittsburgh 2021

 “They are devoted and caring individuals which will represent a case with more passion and knowledge then you may expect!”

-Frequently Asked Questions: What is Medical Malpractice?
+FAQ: What is Medical Malpractice?

-The definition of medical malpractice is an error by a healthcare provider — could be a nurse, doctor, hospital, therapist, whomever.
+Medical Malpractice definition: Medical malpractice is an error by a healthcare provider — could be a nurse, doctor, hospital, therapist, whomever.

 Pribanic & Pribanic’s top rated Medical Malpractice Lawyers in Pittsburgh are available to help answer your questions about medical injuries.

-How often does medical malpractice occur?
+FAQ: How often does medical malpractice occur?

 Physician negligence is the third leading cause of death in the United States.
 More than 13,000 doctors nationwide have been disciplined for serious incompetence or misconduct.
 This includes medical errors involving drug abuse, negligence, substandard patient care, Medicaid fraud and patient sexual abuse.
 According to a study by Washington Health Group, physicians often continue to treat patients and retain their licenses even after committing malpractice.